GeorginaCarlisle/wild-sliding-puzzles-p2/README.md

 [Window: open() method - mdn web docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) - I learnt about using javascript to open a new window and how to control where and how it opens from this article.

-[Get the last Character of a String in JavaScript - Borislav Hadzhiev](https://bobbyhadz.com/blog/javascript-get-last-character-of-string#:~:text=To%20get%20the%20last%20character,last%20character%20of%20the%20string.) - I learnt how to quickly find the last character in a string from thos blog.
+[Get the last Character of a String in JavaScript - Borislav Hadzhiev](https://bobbyhadz.com/blog/javascript-get-last-character-of-string#:~:text=To%20get%20the%20last%20character,last%20character%20of%20the%20string.) - I learnt how to quickly find the last character in a string from this blog.

+[CSS word-spacing Property article by W3 Schools](https://www.w3schools.com/cssref/pr_text_word-spacing.php) - I this article to help me space the words in the h1 a little further apart.

 [Return to contents list](#contents)